-If you have one or more account(s) with Sumter EMC that may be affected by the changes regarding sales tax exemptions, we recommend that you review the regulations by contacting the agencies listed below.
+If you have one or more account(s) with Sumter EMC that may be affected by the changes regarding sales tax exemptions, we recommend that you review the regulations by contacting the agencies listed in the tabs below.

 For agricultural products, complete the application on the Georgia Department of Agriculture website at the link below and call (855) 327-6829 for assistance.

 For manufacturing, select Form ST-5M from the Georgia Department of Revenue website at the link below and call (877) 423-6711 for assistance.